kraasch/lexicons-of-early-modern-english/README.md

 ### Original Publishing

-This project was originally published under [CC-BY-4.0-International](https://creativecommons.org/licenses/by/4.0/) and attributed to a team of ten people and edited by (Ian Lancashire)[https://www.artsci.utoronto.ca/news/memoriam-professor-emeritus-ian-lancashire]:
+This project was originally published under [CC-BY-4.0-International](https://creativecommons.org/licenses/by/4.0/) and attributed to a team of ten people and edited by [Ian Lancashire](https://www.artsci.utoronto.ca/news/memoriam-professor-emeritus-ian-lancashire):

 > from Five LEME Editors and Five LEME Programmers: Isabelle Zhu and Ian Lancashire, with contributions from Julia DaSilva, Paramita Dutta, Xueqi (Sherry) Fan, Sharine Leung, Sky Li, Kristie Liu, Tim Alberdingk Thijm and Shirley Wang.
 2024.